Bluehost vs Squarespace 2025: which is better?

 If you’ve ever used cPanel before, you’ll be quick to realize that the whole look has been optimized specifically for Bluehost.
 However, the way you use it and its functionality remain pretty much the same.

-At the same time, the Bluehost backend is just for the management – setting up a domain, installing a CMS, getting an email account, and so on.
+At the same time, the Bluehost backend is just for management – setting up a domain, installing a CMS, getting an email account, and so on.
 As far as a website goes, you’ll use the content management system of your choice, such as WordPress.

 Squarespace is completely different, being one of the top site builder platforms.
 After the setup process, you are immediately taken to the website builder, where all the settings related to the website and its functionalities can be found.

 On the right side, you can see a live preview of the site, while the menu on the left features all the settings imaginable.
-It’s meant both for designing the website and configuring settings such as domain, SSL, SEO, and even marketing.
+It’s meant for both designing the website and configuring settings such as domain, SSL, SEO, and even marketing.

 Website builder comparison